-Three More Women Come Forward To Accuse R. Kelly Of Abuse
+3 More Women Come Forward To Accuse R. Kelly Of Abuse

-In a week of renewed attention to two decades' worth of allegations of abuse and sexual misconduct against R&B singer R. Kelly, a pair of new reports from BuzzFeed News and the Washington Post published on Friday, bringing forward allegations from three more women who say they were abused by Kelly.
+In a week of renewed attention to two decades' worth of allegations of abuse and sexual misconduct against R&B singer R. Kelly, a pair of new reports from BuzzFeed News and the Washington Post were published on Friday, bringing forward allegations from three more women who say they were abused by Kelly.

-These new accusations come after the women of color group within the Time's Up movement added their voices to an existing online campaign called #MuteRKelly, which asks for the music industry to cut ties to the singer, and a controversial response from Kelly's management team which calls the campaign an "attempted public lynching."
+These new accusations come after the women of color group within the Time's Up movement added their voices to an existing online campaign called #MuteRKelly, which asks for the music industry to cut ties to the singer, and a controversial response from Kelly's management team that calls the campaign an "attempted public lynching."

 On Friday morning, BuzzFeed News published allegations from two women about the singer's alleged sexual abuse, written by reporters Jim DeRogatis, who has been reporting on accusations against Kelly since the year 2000, and Marisa Carroll.

-In an interview with Vox published last July, the Chicago-based DeRogatis (who is a co-host of the program Sound Opinions on Member Station WBEZ) said: "The thing that makes me sick to my stomach is it's impossible, in Chicago, to walk three or four blocks in the music communities of the South and West Side and not find ten people who have stories about R. Kelly, or their cousin has a story about him, or their sister."
+In an interview with Vox published last July, the Chicago-based DeRogatis (who is a co-host of the program Sound Opinions on member station WBEZ) said: "The thing that makes me sick to my stomach is it's impossible, in Chicago, to walk three or four blocks in the music communities of the South and West Side and not find ten people who have stories about R. Kelly, or their cousin has a story about him, or their sister."

 One of the women who spoke to BuzzFeed is Lizzette Martinez, who says that she began to have a relationship with Kelly when she was a 17-year-old high school senior in Florida and the singer was 28.
-Martinez says that Kelly hit her on five occasions, and that he pressured her against her will into performing sexual acts.
-She also told BuzzFeed that Kelly dictated her behavior: "What I wore, how I spoke, who my friends were, who I could bring around ...
+Martinez says that Kelly hit her on five occasions and that he pressured her against her will into performing sexual acts.
+She also told BuzzFeed that Kelly dictated her behavior: "What I wore, how I spoke, who my friends were, who I could bring around. ...
 He's just so controlling, so abusive."

-The other woman who spoke to Buzzfeed is a Chicago mother going by only her first name of "Michelle"; her daughter, "N," also began a relationship with Kelly when she was 17.
-Michelle says that her daughter, who is now 27 years old, has been "brainwashed" by Kelly and is part of the alleged R. Kelly "cult," and that the few phone calls she has received from N. in the past few years are "like prison calls."
+The other woman who spoke to BuzzFeed is a Chicago mother going by only her first name of Michelle; her daughter, "N," also began a relationship with Kelly when she was 17.
+Michelle says that her daughter, who is now 27 years old, has been "brainwashed" by Kelly and is part of the alleged R. Kelly "cult" and that the few phone calls she has received from N. in the past few years are "like prison calls."

+Kelly and his management continue to deny all allegations of abuse.
+In response to NPR's request for comment, management said: "Mr. Kelly does not deny that during his youth and early success, he slept with many women, some of whom sought his company because of his success, and some of whom in later years now view their interaction with him negatively.
+He hopes and believes he treated his women friends well, and if any of them now feel differently about how they were treated, he respects their feelings and has no interest in attacking them or seeking to invalidate their feelings."

-On Friday afternoon, the Washington Post published a lengthy investigation by reporter Geoff Edgars in which six women spoke to the paper about Kelly's alleged abusive relationships; two of the women, Tracy Sampson and Patrice Jones (who both say that they have received settlements from Kelly) have never spoken publicly about him before.
+On Friday afternoon, the Washington Post published a lengthy investigation by reporter Geoff Edgars in which six women spoke to the paper about Kelly's alleged abusive relationships.
+Two of the women, Tracy Sampson and Patrice Jones (who both say that they have received settlements from Kelly) have never spoken publicly about him before.

-The Post also interviewed two senior music executives who were instrumental in building Kelly's career, who spoke on the record about their attitudes towards the allegations.
+The Post also interviewed two senior music executives who were instrumental in building Kelly's career, who spoke on the record about their attitudes toward the allegations.

 Sampson met Kelly as a 16-year-old intern working for Epic Records.
 She told the Post that she hid the relationship from her parents and that she was pressured into sexual acts.
 Jones says that she was 17 years old when she became pregnant by Kelly, who was then married, and that he pressured her into getting an abortion.